Statistics and facts about smart grids in the U.S.

 In an increasingly complex world, faced with growing peak demand

 and an ageing electricity infrastructure, the implementation of a nationwide smart grid is crucial to making U.S. energy supply more reliable, energy-efficient and sustainable.
 Furthermore, smart grids are an important element for expanding the use of a number of technologies, including electric vehicles

 and renewable energy sources

 such as geothermal power, wind energy and solar heat and power.

 The U.S. smart grid market is highly incentivized by the U.S. government.
 To date, companies like Honeywell, General Electric, Trilliant Networks and Itron

 have received between around 60 and 300 million U.S. dollars in funding.

-In 2011, the U.S. smart grid market was sized at around 30 billion U.S. dollars.
+In 2014, the U.S. smart grid market is projected to be worth around 43 billion U.S. dollars.